karol-design/IoT-Display/README.md

 3) Provisioning:
 Open the "ESP BLE Provisioning" app and follow these instructions:
 Scan the QR Code from the device, choose the Wi-Fi AP, and enter the password.
-Alternatively, search manually for the device, enter the proof-of-possession (PoP) code [0000 for this device], select the Wi-Fi network, and enter the password.
+Alternatively, search manually for the device, enter the proof-of-possession (PoP) code [0000 by default], select the Wi-Fi network, and enter the password.

 4) any-clock running:
 The any-clock should now display the "conn" message, and within a few seconds, the data should be extracted and displayed.
 In case of a restart, the any-clock will attempt to connect to the same Wi-Fi AP used during the last provisioning.
 You can uninstall the "ESP BLE Provisioning" app now.